opendistro/for-elasticsearch-docs/docs/ppl/commands.md

 :--- | :--- |:---
 `search` | Specify search keywords. | Yes
-`index` | Specify which index to query from. | No `bool-expression` | Any expression which could be evaluated to a boolean value. | No
+`index` | Specify which index to query from. | No `bool-expression` | Specify an expression that evaluates to a boolean value. | No

-*Example 1*: Fetch all the data
+*Example 1*: Get all documents

-To fetch all documents from the `accounts` index:
+To get all documents from the `accounts` index:

 ```sql
 search source=accounts;